t-abtamene/Windows-Driver-Developer-Supplemental-Tools/codeql/windows-drivers/queries/PortedQueries/README.md

 * a .ql file which contains the query and
 * a .c driver_snippet file which will replace the driver_snippet.c file in the templates at build time.
 If it is not convinient to copy this snippet to the templates, the buggy code will be added to the template file, given that it won't interfere with other tests.

+#### suites

+* Contains a query suite for ported CA checks.

 #### scripts

-* build_create_analyze.cmd is used for building the template with the snippet code, creating databases, and running codeql analysis.
+* build_create_analyze_test.cmd is used for building the template with the snippet code, creating databases, and running codeql analysis.
 For test samples only.
 * analyze_test.cmd is used to perform analysis only on test samples.
-* analyze_wds.cmd is used to perform analysis only on WDS.
-* analyze_inbox.cmd is used to perform analysis only on inbox drivers.
+* analyze_for_inbox_and_wds.cmd has commented out command for running the ported query suite on WDS or inbox drivers database.